ksassnowski/vueclid-docs/configuration.md

 ## Customizing Colors

-The change the default colors `vueclid` uses, you can use the `setColors` function provided by the `useColors` hook.
+To change the default colors `vueclid` uses, you can use the `setColors` function provided by the `useColors` hook.

 ```ts
 function setColors(colors: {